Abtinmy/data-science-portfolio/COVID-19 Data Analysis/README.md

 In this project, correlations between features in the global COVID-19 dataset using visualisation techniques are exported and Exploratory data analysis, and data visualisation are performed on the data.

-Tech: Python, Pandas, Matplotlib, Seaborn, SciPy
+Tech: Python, Pandas, Matplotlib, Seaborn

 ![](resources/covid.jpg)